DSST / Criminal Justice

 1. Common law

-2. Neither individual judgement of local law enforcement nor common law
+2. Individual judgement of local law enforcement

-3. Individual judgement of local law enforcement
+3. Neither individual judgement of local law enforcement nor common law

 4. Both individual judgement of local law enforcement and common law